DanielOgorchock/ST_Anything/README.md

 -Any other smart apps that are looking at the virtual contact sensor devices will then receive an update and act accordingly.

+##Items to be aware of
+1) Please do not start editing any code before getting one of the examples up and running on both the Arduino/ESP8266 and the Device Handler.
+It is always best to start with known working code before editing it.
+This greatly reduces the amount of troubleshooting later.

+2) The names of the devices you create in the Arduino setup() routine must match exactly the names of the tiles (and custom attributes) in the Device Handler code.
+The names are CaSe SenSiTiVe!

+3) If you are using a W5100 Ethernet Shield with an Arduino, the MAC address must start with '06' in order to be sure you're using a ***locally administered unicast MAC address***.
+Make sure that you have unique MAC addresses if you use more than one W5100 on your network.

+4) When entering the MAC address into the Device Prerences in your phone's SmartThings App, please be sure to enter it without delimiters, and in uppercase.
+It should be in the form '06AB02CD03EF' without the quotes.
+If using the W5100, get the MAC address from the sketch.
+If using an ESP8266 based solution, the MAC address of the onboard WiFi will be printed out in the Arduino IDE Serial Monitor window (9600 baud).

 ##Final Notes for now...
 Plese refer to the header files of the ST_Anything library for explanation of specific classes, constructor arguments, etc...